 What could be better than running your own online business?
 After all, online retail sales in the United States are projected to soar to $548 billion by 2019.
-This certainly is an encouraging sign of the ongoing success of the e-commerce, right?
+This certainly is an encouraging sign of the ongoing success of e-commerce, right?
 But, this also means there is a lot of competition.
 Only the best will survive.

 Anyone can start an online business, however, not everyone is successful.
-About half of all businesses fail within five years.
-Regardless of the actual product or service for sale, many e-commerce sites ultimately fail.
-Building a successful e-business is difficult.
+In fact, about half of all businesses fail within five years.
+Regardless of the actual product or service for sale, many e-commerce sites ultimately fail, and building a successful e-business is difficult.

 Take a look at some common challenges that nearly every e-commerce entrepreneur faces:

-- Low profits in the beginning: Online retailers often say their businesses don’t turn a profit until after the first year.
+Low profits in the beginning: Online retailers often say their businesses don’t turn a profit until after the first year.

-- Identifying customers: You have a great idea, but do others agree?
+Identifying customers: You have a great idea, but do others agree?
 Who, specifically, will buy your product or services?

-- Reaching your customers: You need to identify how you will market your product or services to your customers by first identifying how your product or service is relevant to them, and then, where you can find them.
+Reaching your customers: You need to identify how you will market your product or services to your customers by first identifying how your product or service is relevant to them, and then, where you can find them.

-- Product differentiation: Is your product or service unique?
+Product differentiation: Is your product or service unique?
 How will you differentiate your e-business from others that are similar?

 An entrepreneurial spirit